 As well as traditional photographic methods, Alex employs projection and installation to expand the photograph beyond its two-dimensional form into a physical and phenomenological, bodily encounter.

 Alex is a PhD candidate at Monash University and has a Bachelor of Fine Arts with Honours from the Victorian College of the Arts.
-Alex will present two solo exhibitions this year at PhotoAccess (Canberra) in April and Void_Melbourne in July.
+Alex will present a solo booth of new colour darkroom works with Void_Melbourne at Melbourne Art Fair 2026 in February.

-Alex was recently featured in the 2025 Art Collector magazine issue Things Collectors Need To Know, and was a finalist in the National Photography Prize 2024, Bowness Photography Prize 2024, Mullins Conceptual Photography Prize 2023 and Exposure Photography Prize 2017.
+Alex was recently profiled in the 2025 Art Collector magazine issue Things Collectors Need To Know.
+She was awarded the Canberra Contemporary Photographic Prize 2025 and was a finalist in the National Photography Prize 2024, Bowness Photography Prize 2024, Mullins Conceptual Photography Prize 2023 and Exposure Photography Prize 2017.

 All artworks on this website are copyright Alex Walker.